-cases they might be tuned for recovering possible failures of the data reduction procedure, or to improve the quality of unsatisfactory results.
-In general, however, the spectral detection algorithm is very robust to modifications of this parameter: as a typical example, with FORS2 300I grism data, for which the tabulated mean dispersion value is 1.62 Å/pixel, optimal results (at constant quality) are obtained within the interval 1.40-1.75 Å/pixel.32
+This parameter is mandatory (using the default 0.0 would generate an error message).
+This is a rough value of the expected spectral dispersion, used by the pattern-recognition algorithm described in Section 10.6.3, page 152.
+The dispersion values listed in the FORS1+2 User Manual [18] are good, but in exceptional cases they might be tuned for recovering possible failures of the data reduction procedure, or to improve the quality of unsatisfactory results.
+In general, however, the spectral detection algorithm is very robust to modifications of this parameter: as a typical example, with FORS2 300I grism data, for which the tabulated mean dispersion value is 1.62 Å/pixel, optimal results (at constant quality) are obtained within the interval 1.40-1.75 Å/pixel. --dispersion may need to be changed for very blue or very red slits.

-Optimal values for this parameter, depending on the applied grism, are included in the GRISM_TABLE (see Section 7.3, page 56).
-Note that the --dispersion value must refer to the real CCD pixel size: the given value of the dispersion is internally multiplied by the rebin factor, to match the real pixel size of the input data.33 In this way the value of the parameter --dispersion is made independent from the CCD readout mode.
+Optimal values for this parameter, depending on the applied grism, are included in the GRISM_TABLE (see Section 7.3, page 59).
+Note that the --dispersion value must refer to the real CCD pixel size: the given value of the dispersion is internally multiplied by the rebin factor, to match the real pixel size of the input data.32 In this way the value of the parameter --dispersion is made independent from the CCD readout mode.